neuralarc-ai/he2/README.md

 <div align="center">

-# Helium AI - The God Mode Agent for Enterprises
+# Helio o1 - The God Mode Agent for Enterprises

 (that acts on your behalf)

 ![Helium AI Screenshot](frontend/public/banner.png)

-Helium AI is an God Mode Agent that helps you accomplish real-world tasks with ease.
-Through natural conversation, Helium becomes your digital companion for research, data analysis, and everyday challenges—combining powerful capabilities with an intuitive interface that understands what you need and delivers results.
+Helio o1 is a God Mode Agent that helps you accomplish real-world tasks with ease.
+Through natural conversation, Helio becomes your digital companion for research, data analysis, and everyday challenges—combining powerful capabilities with an intuitive interface that understands what you need and delivers results.

-Helium's powerful toolkit includes seamless browser automation to navigate the web and extract data, file management for document creation and editing, web crawling and extended search capabilities, command-line execution for system tasks, website deployment, and integration with various APIs and services.
-These capabilities work together harmoniously, allowing Helium to solve your complex problems and automate workflows through simple conversations!
+Helio's powerful toolkit includes seamless browser automation to navigate the web and extract data, file management for document creation and editing, web crawling and extended search capabilities, command-line execution for system tasks, website deployment, and integration with various APIs and services.
+These capabilities work together harmoniously, allowing Helium AI to solve your complex problems and automate workflows through simple conversations!

 </div>